-- 5.01 The NPPF states that good design is a key aspect of sustainable development, is indivisible from good planning, and should contribute positively to making places better for people.
-Sustainable development involves achieving positive improvements in the quality of the built, natural and historic environment, as well as in people's quality of life, including replacing poor design with better design.
-One of the Government's core planning principles is to always seek to secure high quality design and a good standard of amenity for all existing and future occupants of land and buildings. - 5.02 Waverley Borough Council's adopted Local Plan attaches great importance to the quality of design in new development.
+- 5.01 The NPPF states that good design is a key aspect of sustainable development, creating better places in which to live and work.
+Sustainable development involves achieving positive improvements in the quality of the built, natural and historic environment.
+Plans should set out a clear design vision and expectations, so that applicants have as much certainty as possible about what is likely to be acceptable.
+Design policies should be developed with local communities so they reflect local aspirations, and are grounded in an understanding and evaluation of each area's defining characteristics.
+The NPPF states that Neighbourhood Plans can play an important role in identifying the special qualities of each area and explaining how this should be reflected in development. - 5.02 Waverley Borough Council's adopted Local Plan attaches great importance to the quality of design in new development.
 The Borough Council has also adopted the Farnham Design Statement as a material consideration (www.farnham.gov.uk/designstatement). - 5.03 Through evaluation, there is a good understanding of the distinctive character of the whole of the Farnham Neighbourhood Plan area including the special character of the conservation areas, the distinctive character of the different parts of the town and the surrounding landscape setting.